canonical/chisel-docs/docs/how-to/use-chisel-in-dockerfile.md

 2. install the slices, using Chisel, into a staging area.

 Finally, we will copy the staging area's root file system to the `/` directory in the final stage.
-The final stage's base image will be [`scratch`], i.e. nothing.
+The final stage's base image will be [`scratch`].
 Thus, the image only contains the root file system installed by Chisel and nothing else.

 ## Write the Dockerfile